How To Cope With The Physical Symptoms Of Grief

 Weakened immune system

 Evidence suggests that grief can lead to changes in the immune system.
 Researchers believe this change may be related to increases in cortisol and other hormones.
-Immune cells become less protective during these hormonal changes, making the body less effective at fighting off illness.
+Immune cells become less defensive during these hormonal changes, making the body less effective at fighting off illness.

 Physical pain